 Shipping leaders from around the world have joined forces in an ambitious coalition called the Sustainable Shipping Initiative (SSI) which is taking practical steps to tackle some of the sector’s greatest opportunities and challenges.

-The SSI is a four-stage initiative designed to help the industry make long-term plans for future success.
-It is facilitated by Forum for the Future, the global sustainability non-profit.
+The SSI is a four-stage initiative designed to help the industry be both profitable and sustainable by 2040.
 The cross-industry group represents ship owners and charterers, shipbuilders, engineers and service providers, banking, insurance, and classification societies, as well as NGO World Wildlife Fund.
-More than 19 global shipping companies are already involved in the cross-industry coalition, including key industry players such as Maersk Line, Cargill, Lloyd’s Register, DNV, Wärtsilä and Daewoo Shipbuilding and Marine Engineering (DSME).
+Twenty global shipping companies are already involved in the cross-industry coalition, including key industry players such as Maersk Line, Cargill, Lloyd’s Register, DNV, Wärtsilä and Namura Shipbuilding.